DOWNLOAD HERE (~50 kB)

 When somewhere in the countryside people, who were walking or working on the fields next to the railway, saw us looking out of the passing train, unbelieving amazement was their reaction and often the told other people standing next to them, that there is something sensational to see and pointed to us…

-We then often beckoned to them and they beckoned back and laughed, especially if they were children.
+We then often waved to them and they waved back and laughed, especially if they were children.

 However, I also saw children who were using the railway as playground.
 Some maybe five year old children were running close to the train and throwing stones to it.
 Fortunately nothing happened, but it really looked dangerous and I can imagine that terrible accidents, at which playing children are hit by trains, sometimes happen...